-While Android smartphones and tablets can be brilliant ways to entertain, educate, and keep your children safe, they do have the downside of being addictive.
+While Android phones and kids' tablets can be brilliant ways to entertain, educate, and keep your children safe, they do have the downside of being addictive.
 For a parent, the sight of your little ones mesmerised by glowing rectangles for extended periods of time is not a happy one.

 But, there are ways to limit this exposure and ensure that your child gets up off their backside every once in a while.
 We show you a few easy ways to control the amount of time your kids spend with their screens.

-For more information on how using devices can affect your little ones, also take a look at our How much screen time is healthy for children feature.
+For more on how using devices can affect your little ones, see how much screen time is healthy for children.

 Use a dedicated screen time app

 There are a few different apps that can automatically limit the time children spend on their devices.
-These include Screenlimit, Boomerang, Kids Zone Parental Controls, and MM Guardian.
-Another example is Screen Time, which offers a sensible range of features and control for £2.99 per month.
-(Also see: How to use Google Family Link.)
+These include Kidslox, Boomerang, Kids Place, and MM Guardian.
+Google has its own offering in the shape of Family Link.

 Android itself also contains a variety of settings that can help keep your kids safe online and restrict their usage.
-Read our How to use Android parental controls for more details.
+Here's how to use Android parental controls.

 Use a dedicated tablet or phone

 If you’re in the market for a new device, then it might be worth considering one with parental controls built-in.

 This allows parents to set up profiles for each of their kids, and specify how long they can use the device each day.
 There are also granular controls, so individual apps can be banned or have limited access, while reading apps can be given unlimited time.